 So far, we have completed over 2,471 water projects

 We are the only water organization who caters exclusively to educating young people about the water crisis & equip them the tools to bring it to an end.

 Please contact email@example.com who will provide you with our logo.

-Please email our head of partnerships email@example.com in regards this.
-(We are a YOUTH brand?)
+Please email our head of partnerships firstname.lastname@example.org in regards to this.
+(We are a YOUTH brand!)
 We would LOVE to partner with you!